omab/django-social-auth/doc/configuration.rst

 Some databases impose limitations to indexes columns (like MySQL InnoDB), these limitations won't play nice on some `UserSocialAuth` fields.
-To avoid such error define some of the following settings.
+To avoid such errors, define some of the following settings.

 - Provider UID::